What is error “405 Method Not Allowed” and how to fix It

 The Fix File Ownership section with the Execute option

-11. Check A Records
+11. Check A records

 Check the A records to make sure that all the details are correct.
 The A record is the most basic type of DNS record that points a domain or subdomain to an IP address.